Revisiting Automatic Data Curation for Vision Foundation Models in Digital Pathology: Experiments

 \textbf{Evaluation framework.} In the following, we evaluate different data curation settings at both RoI- and WSI-level.
 Specifically, 8 \gls{roi}-level tasks from independent cohorts are considered, including lung adenocarcinoma classification (LUAD~\cite{han2022wsss4luad}), colorectal tissue and polyp classification (CRC~\cite{kather2019predicting}, UniToPatho~\cite{barbano2021unitopatho}, Chaoyang~\cite{zhu2021hard}), breast cancer subtyping (BRACS~\cite{brancati2022bracs}) and tissue classification (BACH~\cite{aresta2019bach}, BreakHis~\cite{spanhol2015dataset}), and lymph node metastatis classification (PCAM).
 All \gls{roi} images are resized to 224×224 pixels before embedding extraction.
 We perform linear probing over 1000 nonparametric bootstrap iterations on embeddings extracted from each encoder.
-At the WSI-level, we assess 9 clinically relevant tasks~\cite{chen2024benchmarking}, including breast cancer (BCa) detection, and biomarker prediction for Estrogen Receptor (ER), Progesterone Receptor (PR) and Human Epidermal Growth Factor Receptor (HER2) and breast Homologous Repair Deficiency status (HRD).
+At the WSI-level, we assess 9 clinically relevant tasks~\cite{chen2024benchmarking} from two different clinical centers (MSHS and MSKCC), including breast cancer (BCa) detection, and biomarker prediction for Estrogen Receptor (ER), Progesterone Receptor (PR) and Human Epidermal Growth Factor Receptor (HER2) and breast Homologous Repair Deficiency status (HRD).
 Further tasks include prediction of lung Epidermal Growth Factor Receptor (EGFR) mutation status and immunotherapy (IO) response in lung cancer patients, and, lastly, detection of inflammatory bowel disease (IBD) versus normal mucosa samples.
-We represent each WSI as a set of tile embeddings composing its segmented tissue regions and train ABMIL~\cite{ilse2018attention} models over 20 Monte Carlo cross-validation runs~\cite{ilse2018attention}.
+We represent each WSI as a set of tile embeddings composing its segmented tissue regions and train attention-based multiple instance learning~\cite{ilse2018attention} models over 20 Monte Carlo cross-validation runs~\cite{ilse2018attention}.
 We report average balance accuracy (bACC, in \%) and area under the receiver operating characteristic curve (AUC, in \%) for \gls{roi}- and \gls{wsi}-level tasks, respectively~\cite{chen2024uni,chen2024benchmarking}.

 \textbf{Benchmarked methods.} We compare several data curation and batch sampling strategies.
 The baseline method, F-BR, learns from the \emph{full dataset} with random batch sampling.
 We also include a \emph{supervised data curation} approach where \glspl{wsi} are first split into 266 classes, with healthy tissue types for GTEx and combinations of tissue type and primary cancer diagnosis for TCGA, before sampling tiles evenly across classes.
 Two methods, denoted S-BR and S-BS, learn from these curated datasets using random and stratified batch sampling, respectively.
 Finally, for the \emph{automatic data curation} introduced in Section~\ref{sec:data_curation}, we select the curated tiles by sampling from T1 and T2 at level 4.
 For training, we employ both random and stratified batch sampling, denoting these methods as T-BR and T-BS, respectively, with $T \in \{\text{T1}, \text{T2}\}$ indicating the tree used.
 Unless stated otherwise, we use curated subsets with 10\% of the total data.